dmendel/bindata/manual.md

     fl * int16 #=> 2557.90320057996
 {:ruby}

-There are several parameters that are specific to primitives.
+There are several parameters that are specific to all primitives.

 `:initial_value`